j-berg-au/BOUNDLESS/content/Notes.md

 - Parry
 - Smite
 - Apply magic to weapon (fire for example)
+- (Tier II) Air Slash that damages everyone in a line and everyone adjacent to the line (basically 3-space wide line, rather than a cone).
 ##### Tricks
 - Ball Bearings
 - More Traps